RealHard23/VTEC_Dynamic/README.md

 su -c DON = Default

+Flash via Magisk is an adjustment to smooth out sharpness and remove some limitations.
+But in exchange for increased energy use.

 Changes and use this script at your own risk ! !

 RealHard project This is just a beginner's experiment.
 If there is any mistake, I apologize.
 I accept all advice.
 Thank you.